Toxic Foods for Dogs

 GRAPES AND RAISINS

-Dogs can’t eat grapes or raisins.
-Grapes, and therefore, raisins, can cause kidney failure in your canine friend.
+These are both among the most poisonous foods for dogs.
+Grapes, and therefore raisins, can cause kidney failure in your canine friend.
 The effects of grapes on dogs are not definite, and there is no set amount determined as harmful.
 Some dogs may have no ill effects from ingesting grapes, while others may suffer irreversible damage.
 Play it safe and never give your dog grapes or raisins.

 MACADAMIA NUTS

-Dogs can’t eat macadamia nuts.
-These tasty Hawaiian treats are among the most dangerous human foods for dogs.
+Although dogs can eat some types of nuts, they can’t eat macadamia nuts.
+These tasty Hawaiian treats are among the most toxic foods for dogs.
 When consumed, macadamia nuts can cause paralysis of the hind legs anywhere from 12 to 24 hours after a dog has eaten them.
 While the paralysis does wear off after a couple of days, it’s an unpleasant and frightening experience for both you and your dog.
 Also, because of the extended time the dog is paralyzed, it is possible for the condition to be misdiagnosed and the dog to be euthanized.
 The bottom line: Don’t go nuts with macadamia nuts.
-Keep them for your cocktail hour (far away from your dog), and offer your pup a biscuit instead.
+Keep them for your cocktail hour (far away from your dog), and offer your pup a dog treat instead.

 ONIONS AND GARLIC

 Dogs can’t eat onions or garlic.
 Bad breath aside, there are a few reasons you should ban onion and garlic from your dog’s diet.
 Both foods can damage red blood cells and cause hemolytic anemia—bad news for dogs (and their pet parents).
-Keep onions and garlic cloves away from your dog, and avoid feeding him any leftovers or table scraps that include these flavorful ingredients.
+Keep these foods that are bad for dogs away from your furry friend and avoid feeding any leftovers or table scraps that include these flavorful ingredients.

 RAW EGG WHITES